 Emotion regulation is a set of processes that control manifestation, expression, strength and duration of emotions, which critically influence our daily life and mental health.
 Adaptive strategies of emotion regulation tend to produce constructive outcomes such as reduced negative reactions to stress, while maladaptive strategies can substantially contribute to mental disorders.

 Attention control, acceptance, reappraisal, problem solving as well as rumination, avoidance, and suppression are among key strategies of emotion regulation.
 Research points out that maladaptive emotion control strategies, such as rumination, avoidance, and suppression are linked to psychopathology to a great extent as opposed to the adaptive emotion regulation methods – attention control, reappraisal, acceptance, and problem solving.

 Attention control plays a significant role in decreasing adverse effects of stressful events on people’s life.
-The strategy consists of two major components–the ability to focus on the task and the ability to shift attention, or multitask.
+The strategy consists of two major components–the ability to focus on the task and the ability to shift attention.

 Problem solving refers to a deliberate action (e.g. brainstorming) that aims at modifying a stressful incident through adjusting to stressors or eliminating them.
 Studies demonstrate that a lack of problem-solving abilities may lead to anxiety, depression, eating disorders and substance abuse.
 Problem-solving skill training is a component of cognitive-behavioural therapies (CBT) designed to treat these disorders.

 Reappraisal involves benign and encouraging interpretations or appraisals of negative situations to transform their meaning and reduce their negative impact on emotions.
 Several models (e.g. Beck’s, 1976) showed that maladaptive appraisals are at the core of anxiety and depression; thus, CBT for anxiety and depression emphasise reappraisal skill learning.